| Hazardous Waste|

 Pharmaceutical Drug Waste

 Scientific studies show sometimes alarming levels of human medicines in U.S. waterways.
 Sewage treatment systems cannot remove these medicines from wastewater, and they end up in lakes and rivers, where they can adversely affect aquatic animals.
 For this reason, medications should not be flushed down the drain.
-See below to find out where to take unwanted or expired medications.
+See the Don't Rush to Flush flyer or below to find out where to take unwanted or expired medications.

 See links below for more information on sharps and medical waste.